Second order linear differential equations with a basis of solutions having only real zeros: Elements of special type

 respectively.
 (Note that the components of $A'$ and $B'$ are always unbounded.)
-Conversely, the components of $A'$ and $B'$ contain curves whose tails are contained in unbounded components of $A$ and $B$, respectively.
+By the same argument, the components of $A'$ and $B'$ contain curves whose tails are contained in unbounded components of $A$ and $B$, respectively.

-It follows from Lindel\"of's Lemma~\ref{lemma-lindeloef} that ``between'' two unbounded components of $A$ there is a component of $B$, and vice versa.
-This also holds with $A$ and $B$ replaced by $A'$ and $B'$.
 Overall we see that there is a one-to-one correspondence between the unbounded components of $A$ and the components of~$A'$.

+We claim that $A'$ has connected complement if $K'$ is sufficiently large.
+In order to show this we note that every complementary component of $A'$ must contain some connected component of $B'$, and thus the number of complementary components is finite.
+In particular, there is $R>0$ such that, for sufficiently large $K'$, every complementary component of $A'$ intersects the disk $D(0,R)$.
+If additionally $K' > M(R,P)$, then this disk does not intersect $A'$, and therefore the complement of $A'$ is connected.
+This implies that the complement of every component of $A'$ is connected.

-By hypothesis, $A$ and hence $A'$ have at most $N$ components.
-Let now $w\in\C$ with $\re w>0$ such that $w$ is not a critical value of $P$ and let $z_1,z_2\in\C$ be such that $P(z_1)=P(z_2)=w$.
-We will show that if $z_1\neq z_2$, then $z_1$ and $z_2$ are contained in different components of~$A$.
+By hypothesis, $A$ has at most $N$ unbounded components, and hence $A'$ has at most $N$ components.
+Let now $w\in\C$ with $\re w>K'$ such that $w$ is not a critical value of $P$ and let $z_1,z_2\in\C$ be such that $P(z_1)=P(z_2)=w$.
+We will show that if $z_1\neq z_2$, then $z_1$ and $z_2$ are contained in different components of~$A'$.
 Thus $w$ has at most $N$ preimages.
-Since this holds for every such $w$ with $\re w>0$ which is not a critical value of $P$, the conclusion follows.
+Since this holds for every $w$ with $\re w>K'$ which is not a critical value of $P$, the conclusion follows.

 Thus suppose that $z_1\neq z_2$ and let $\varphi_1$ and $\varphi_2$ be branches of $P^{-1}$ such that $\varphi_1(w)=z_1$ and $\varphi_2(w)=z_2$.
 By the Gross star theorem~\cite[p.~292]{Nevanlinna1953} there exists $t\in (-\pi/2,\pi/2)$ such that both $\varphi_1$ and $\varphi_2$ can be continued analytically along the ray $\{w+re^{it}\colon r\geq 0\}$.
 For $j=1,2$, let $\gamma_j$ be the image of this ray under~$\varphi_j$.
 Then $\gamma_j$ is a curve connecting $z_j$ with~$\infty$.